cmjpen/VTuber-Clip-Translator/README.md

 3.  **Fill Gaps in Subtitles:** Identifies gaps in the subtitles and fills them using audio transcription (OpenAI Whisper).
 4.  **Translate Subtitles:** Translates the extracted and filled subtitles from Japanese to English using OpenAI's GPT-4o model.
 5.  **Scrape Webpages:** Scrapes the Wikipedia page of the featured VTuber for additional context to improve translation accuracy.

+The script outputs both transcription SRTs and the translated SRT.

 ## More Detailed Overview